 Voting in a local election

 In a local election, you vote for who you want to represent your local community.
-Local elections are held to elect members for organisations like councils (city, district, and regional) and district health boards.
+Local elections are held to elect members of city, district and regional councils.

 If you’re enrolled to vote, you can vote in local elections where you live.